bazelbuild/bazel-toolchains/README.md

 # rbe_configs_gen - CLI Tool to Generate Configs

 [rbe_configs_gen](https://github.com/bazelbuild/bazel-toolchains/blob/master/cmd/rbe_configs_gen/rbe_configs_gen.go) is the
-new CLI tool written in Go that can be used to generate toolchain configs for a given combination of Bazel release and docker image.
+a CLI tool written in Go that can be used to generate toolchain configs for a given combination of Bazel release and docker image.
 The output of the tool are toolchain configs in one or more of the following formats:
 * Tarball